department-of-veterans-affairs/vagov-content/pages/burials-memorials/survivor-dic-rates.md

 ### Surviving spouse, with or without dependent children

 To find your monthly payment, click on the Veteran's pay grade category.
-Find the Veteran's specific pay grade in the left column of the **Basic monthly rates** table, and the matching monthly payment to the right.
+Find their specific pay grade in the left column of the **Basic monthly payment rates** table, and the matching monthly payment to the right.

-Then, go to the **Added or increased amounts** table.
-Add any added or increased amounts that apply to you, based on the Veteran's disability rating and whether you have dependent children under the age of 18 years.
+Then, go down to the **Added or increased amounts** table.
+Add any added or increased amounts that apply to you based on the Veteran's disability rating and whether you have dependent children under age 18.

 <ul class="usa-accordion">
 <button class="usa-button-unstyled usa-accordion-button" aria-controls="enlisted">Enlisted Veteran pay grades E-1 to E-9</button>